hadi-ghnd/tf-faster-rcnn/README.md

+# Description
+This fork is to use the original tf-faster-rcnn for a task of multi-class vehicle detection in aerial images

 # tf-faster-rcnn
 A Tensorflow implementation of faster RCNN detection framework by Xinlei Chen (xinleic@cs.cmu.edu).
 This repository is based on the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).